stackotter/swift-bundler/README.md

 cd HelloWorld
 ```

-To learn more about package templates see [the package templates section](#package-templates).
+To learn more about package templates, see [the package templates section](#package-templates).

 ### Running the app